 The construction and operation of buildings has a significant impact on the environment.
 Buildings account for 39% of total U.S. energy consumption and 38% of carbon dioxide emissions.
-Green buildings use less energy, reducing carbon dioxide emissions and playing an important role in combating global climate change.
+Sustainable buildings use less energy, reducing carbon dioxide emissions and playing an important role in combating global climate change.
 Buildings also use a tremendous amount of natural resources to construct and operate.
-Constructing green buildings that use these resources more efficiently, while minimizing pollution that can harm renewable natural resources, is crucial to a sustainable future.
+Constructing sustainable buildings that use these resources more efficiently, while minimizing pollution that can harm renewable natural resources, is crucial to a sustainable future.

 Structural insulated panels (SIPs) are one of the most airtight and well insulated building systems available, making them an inherently green product.
 An airtight SIP building will use less energy to heat and cool, allow for better control over indoor environmental conditions, and reduce construction waste.